-- 3.10.1 Retrieve Crew shall not be within any MMA or within 100 m radius of a target, or within 100m radius of a marker of the competitor except with permission and in the presence of an official.
+- 3.10.1 Retrieve Crew shall not be within any MMA or within 100 m radius of a target except with permission and in presence of an official.
 Crews are not allowed to make permanent marks on an intersection (temporary marks are permitted, e.g. paper). - 3.10.2 All vehicles used to aid the retrieval of a balloon shall be marked with the competition number. - 3.10.3 Retrieve vehicles shall not be parked within 100m of a goal/target set by the Director or selected by the competitor.